The building interacts at different scales; the façade openings and brickwork panels play an important role in this.

-A welcoming reception area
+A welcoming yet bullet proof reception area

-The bathroom and dressing room
+The bathroom and dressing rooms

 District Office Police